bskmrkvc/medical-data-visualizer/README.md

-#### This is the first project from FCC's "Data Analysis with Python" course.
+#### This is the third project from FCC's "Data Analysis with Python" course.

 ### Assignment